 This lecture series is designed to improve our community’s awareness about brain health.
-From September 2020-June 2021 a new brain health factor will be featured in the Brain Health Matters!
+The Brain Health Matters!
 Lecture Series features the newest information about lifestyle behaviors that can impact (e.g., sleep, physical activity, stress resilience, social connection) brain health.
-Our goal is to equip our community with the skills and knowledge needed to lead a brain healthy lifestyle by: providing the tools needed to optimize daily brain performance, increasing the adoption of brain health protective factors, and creating supporters and advocates of brain health.
+Our goal is to equip our community with the skills and knowledge needed to lead a brain healthy lifestyle by: providing the tools needed to optimize daily brain performance; increasing the adoption of brain health protective factors; and creating supporters and advocates of brain health.

 Past Lecture Series Speakers